 A little about the the NY Local Series… As so many of my couples are eloping from out of town, I often find myself fielding all sorts of questions from how to elope in NYC to what to do if it rains.
 So I’m hoping to answer some of these questions for you in this series.

 (I also have updated an FAQ page, for any other questions you might have!
 In case you missed it, previous posts in this series can be found here.)

 The Best Neighborhoods for Wedding Photos in NYC

 One of the most common questions I get from elopement or wedding couples is where should we take photos?

 If you’re from the city, I always love going to places that are special to you.
 The neighborhood where you live, a place you had a first date or that you often frequent.
 However, if you’re from out of town, as many eloping couples are, it can be more difficult to pick a place.
 There are so many variables and so much depends on you, your style, and what kind of feel you want your photos to have… classic brownstones, green park space, industrial urban, or funky street art.
 As a local New Yorker, once I get to know what you’re looking for, I’m happy to make suggestions for places to go.

 I absolutely love shooting in the village.
 This neighborhood has so much to offer from colorful cafes and storefronts, beautiful brownstones, to hidden cobblestone lanes.
+You have Washington Square Park and the Washington Mews right there.
 This is quintessential New York in my book.
 It also leads into the Meatpacking District and the High Line

 , two other great spots for photos, or we can even head out to the Christopher Street Pier